-Residual vascular risk exists despite aggressive lowering of low density lipoprotein cholesterol (LDL-C).
-A contributor to this residual risk may be elevated fasting, or non-fasting, levels of triglyceride (TG)-rich lipoproteins.
-Therefore, there is a need to establish whether a standardised oral fat tolerance test (OFTT) can improve atherosclerotic cardiovascular (CV) disease (ASCVD) risk prediction in addition to a fasting or non-fasting lipid profile.
+Residual vascular risk exists despite the aggressive lowering of Low-Density Lipoprotein Cholesterol (LDL-C).
+A contributor to this residual risk may be elevated fasting, or non-fasting, levels of Triglyceride (TG)-rich lipoproteins.
+Therefore, there is a need to establish whethe a standardised Oral Fat Tolerance Test (OFTT) can improve atherosclerotic Cardiovascular (CV) Disease (ASCVD) risk prediction in addition to a fasting or non-fasting lipid profile.

 An expert panel considered the role of postprandial hypertriglyceridaemia (as represented by an OFTT) in predicting ASCVD.
 The panel updated its 2011 statement by considering new studies and various patient categories.
-The recommendations are based on expert opinion since no hard endpoint trials have been performed, Table 1.
+The recommendations are based on expert opinion since no strict endpoint trials have been performed.

 Postprandial hypertriglyceridaemia is an emerging factor that may contribute to residual CV risk.
 This possibility requires further research.
 A standardised OFTT will allow comparisons between investigational studies.
 We acknowledge that the OFTT will be mainly used for research to further clarify the role of TG in relation to CV risk.
 For routine practice, there is a considerable support for the use of a single non-fasting sample.